 Recruitment success metrics

 Recruitment can be expensive, and the expense has to reflect value.
-Evaluation of a recruitment drive and be cumbersome in traditional settings, but here are a few basic metrics that can be easily tracked by Recruitment software which can be analyzed in depth to evaluate the success of the drive.
+Evaluation of a recruitment drive and be cumbersome in traditional settings, but here are a few basic metrics that can be easily tracked by online recruiting software which can be analyzed in depth to evaluate the success of the drive.

 Time to Fill

 It is the time taken from advertising a job vacancy to onboarding a candidate to fill that vacancy.
-The mean and median of the time taken to fill all the vacancies will help figure out the overall efficacy of the software used, and the individual timelines for each vacancy will help decipher which posts required the longest periods.
+The mean and median of the time taken to fill all the vacancies will help figure out the overall efficacy of the online recruiting software used, and the individual timelines for each vacancy will help decipher which posts required the longest periods.
 Further inquiry into that will reveal subcutaneous issues, which can be worked upon consequently

 Cost Per Hire